pypa/setuptools/docs/deprecated/distutils/apiref.rst

 .. class:: CCompiler([verbose=False, dry_run=False, force=False])

-   The abstract base class :class:`CCompiler` defines the interface that  must be implemented by real compiler classes.
+   The abstract base class ``CCompiler`` defines the interface that  must be implemented by real compiler classes.
 The class also has  some utility methods used by several compiler classes.